Azure AI Vision vs Eagle

 - What is this tool?

-- Azure AI Vision provides cloud APIs for image analysis and text extraction.
+- Azure AI Vision is a set of cloud APIs for text extraction, image tagging, and object detection.

 - How much does it cost?